 Yoga Sequences For Depression

-Below we suggest a couple of Yoga routines that might get you started in the right direction.
-Both are slow and gentle.
+Below we suggest three short Yoga routines that might get you started in the right direction.
+These are slow and gentle.
 They are very helpful in opening up the body, awaken the chi and get it to flow again.
-Some Yoga asanas work particularly well for depression.
+Some Yoga asanas work particularly well for low mood and depression.

 Remember, do only what serves your body: don’t do anything that feels painful or uncomfortable.
-Fall back to a good “standby” pose if necessary, or just use a few props to relieve any pressure points or sore joints.
+Fall back to a good “standby” pose if necessary.
+Otherwise, just use a few props to relieve any pressure points or sore joints – including a chair.

-In no time, your chi will rise again and you will develop a sense of wellbeing no matter what the weather of life does around you.
+In no time, your chi will rise again.
+Soon, you will develop a sense of wellbeing no matter what the weather of life does around you.

 Yoga is just one of the tools in the overall toolbox to help depression.